simple-dev-tools/gfluent/README.md

 [![UT & SIT](https://github.com/simple-dev-tools/gfluent/actions/workflows/ut-and-sit.yml/badge.svg?branch=develop)](https://github.com/simple-dev-tools/gfluent/actions/workflows/ut-and-sit.yml)

-This is a tiny wrapper on Google Cloud Platform Python SDK client library.
+This is a lightweight wrapper on top of Google Cloud Platform Python SDK client library.
 It provides a fluent-style to call the methods.
-The idea is, there are too many parameters for Google `Storage` and `BigQuery`, however, most of them are ok to be set as default value.
+The motivation is, too many parameters for GCP `Storage` and `BigQuery` library, and most of them are ok to be set as default values.

-This library is good for Data Engineer to create data pipeline based on `BigQuery`, here is an example of a end to end user case.
+This wrapper is suitable for Data Engineers to quickly create simple data pipeline based on GCP `BigQuery` and `Storage`, here are two examples.

+## Build Data Pipeline on BigQuery

-You are asked to
+You (A Data Engineer) are asked to,

-1 - load multiple files from your local drive to GCS
+- load multiple `json` files from your local drive to GCS

-2 - load those files to a BigQuery table
+- import those files to a BigQuery staging table

-3 - run another query on that table by joining other tables, store the result to another table
+- run another query based on the staging table by joining existing tables, and store the result to another table

+To accomplish the task, here are the source code,

 ```python